Liverpool City Council could cut parking charges

 Liverpool City Council's cabinet member for transport and climate change, Tim Moore, said: "The benefits are beyond parking."

-He added: "I'm sure increasing maximum parking times will prove popular with visitors, shoppers and businesses."'Psychological barrier'
+He added: "I'm sure increasing maximum parking times will prove popular with visitors, shoppers and businesses."

 Mr Moore added: "We are still fully committed to improving public transport.